RolfNoot/PSoC6_HelloWorld_Example/README.md

    * If the project wasn't initialized before, it will ask which programmer/debugger to use.
 1. Click `Build` or `Build-And-Launch` to build (and launch) your project.

+## Notes
+1. PSoC Creator is needed for the routing / system setup.
+A Windows environment is required to run PSoC Creator.
+PSoC Creator is only needed for the chip configuration (often a one-time setup).

 Enjoy!